- Asked by: Michael Matheson, MSP for Central Scotland, Scottish National Party

 Answer

-I have asked Tony Cameron, Chief Executive of the Scottish Prison Service to respond.
-His response is as follows:Three hundred and forty-one.
+I have asked Tony Cameron, Chief Executive of the Scottish Prison Service (SPS) to respond.
+His response is as follows:Yes.
+The SPS hopes to attract a large number of expressions of interest in bidding, which will be evaluated in accordance with EU procurement rules.